 - a.
 Recipients must comply with the equipment standards provided in 2 C.F.R. §§ 200.313 "Equipment" and 200.439 "Equipment and other capital expenditures." - b.
 American-Made Equipment and Products.
-Recipients are hereby notified that they are encouraged, to the greatest extent practicable, to purchase American-made equipment and products with funding provided under this award. - c.
+Recipients are hereby notified that they are encouraged, to the greatest extent practicable, to purchase American-made equipment and products with funding provided under this Award. - c.
 Use, management, and disposition of equipment acquired. - 1.
-For recipients that are States: The recipient must use, manage and dispose of equipment acquired under this award in accordance with state laws and procedures.
+For recipients that are States: The recipient must use, manage and dispose of equipment acquired under this Award in accordance with state laws and procedures. - 2.
+For recipients that are not States: Equipment must be used by the recipient in the program or project for which it was acquired as long as needed, whether or not the project or program continues to be supported by the Federal Award.
+Before disposing of equipment during the period of performance, the recipient must seek disposition instructions from the Grants Officer for equipment acquired under this Award if the current fair market value of the equipment is greater than \$5,000 per unit.
+Disposition instructions must be requested by submitting a completed "Tangible Personal Property Report" (SF-428 or any successor form) and the "Disposition Request/Report" (SF-428-C or any successor form).
+In addition, not later than 60 days after the end of the period of performance, the recipient must submit to the Grants Officer a completed SF- 428 and "Final Report Form" (SF-428-B or any successor form) if the recipient retains any equipment with a current fair market value greater than \$5,000 per unit.

-6 Federally-owned property as defined in 2 C.F.R. § 200.312 means property acquired under a Federal award where the title vests with the Federal government.
-Exempt Federally-owned property means property acquired under a Federal award where the Federal awarding agency has chosen to vest title to the property to the non-Federal entity without further obligation to the Federal Government, based upon the explicit terms and conditions of the Federal award.
+Federal Award where the Federal Awarding agency has chosen to vest title to the property to the non-Federal entity without further obligation to the Federal Government, based upon the explicit terms and conditions of the Federal Award.